namans3/Keyword-Extraction/README.md

 consumer_key = "YOUR_CONSUMER_KEY"
 consumer_secret = "YOUR_CONSUMER_SECRET"
 ```

+Now we build a listener that receives the tweets and classifies them into positive and negative and puts them in two different files.
+This class 'Listener' is inherited from the StreamLister class
 ```
-#This is a basic listener that just prints received tweets to stdout.This class 'Listener' is inherited from the StreamLister class
 class Listener(tweepy.StreamListener):

     def __init__(self, start_time, time_limit=5):

-        self.time = start_time
-        self.limit = time_limit
-        self.num_tweets_p = 0
-        self.num_tweets_n = 0

     #on_data method of a stream listener receives all messages and calls functions according to the message type
     #the on_data method of Tweepy’s StreamListener conveniently passes data from statuses to the on_status method